Trendline Break

 Downward Channel break

-This signal is considered to be complete with creation of higher low or higher high.
-This also provides a trading opportunity to go long once it is broken.
+A signal is deemed complete upon the formation of a higher low or higher high, which also presents a trading opportunity to go long once it is breached.

-Therefore, when trading this setup it is best to wait until the breakout has been confirmed by trading price closing above or below the trendline, depending on the direction of the market.
+So, when trading this way, it's best to wait until the price has definitely broken through the trend line by closing above or below it, depending on which way the market is going.

-- Upward Market Direction Reversal - this signal is confirmed once the market closes below this upward line, this should be the correct time to open a sell short trade, so as to avoid a whipsaw.
+- Upward Market Direction Reversal - this signal is confirmed once the market closes below this upward line, this should be the correct and right time to execute a sell short trade position, so as to avoid a whipsaw.

-- Downward Market Direction Reversal - this signal is confirmed once the market closes above the downwards line, this should be the correct time to open a buy long trade, so as to avoid a whipsaw.
+- Downwards Market Direction Reversal - this signal is confirmed once the market closes above the downwards line, this should be the correct and right time to open a buy long trade, so as to avoid a whipsaw.

-Combining with Double Tops or Double Bottoms Chart Patterns
+Combining with Double Tops or Double Bottom Chart Patterns

 A good trade set up to combine this setup with is the double tops and double bottoms patterns.
-Read Double Tops & Double Bottoms Chart patterns Guide.
+Read Double Tops and Double Bottoms Chart patterns Guide.

-In the above chart screenshots these setups can be confirmed to have formed even before the reversal trade signal popped up.
+In the chart screenshots above, these setups can be verified to have formed even prior to the emergence of the reversal signal.

-Second Examples of Downward Direction Reversal - the Double bottoms pattern had already formed before trend break signal appeared on the chart.
+Another Example of When the Price Changes to Go Up - the Double bottoms pattern had already appeared before the trend change signal showed up on the trading chart.

 Double Tops or Double Bottom Combined with other Reversal Signals